evidence-dev/evidence/sites/docs/docs/core-concepts/syntax/index.md

 ## Page Variables

 There are a number of variables available to access information about the current page.
+These are particularly useful when creating templated pages and filters.
+They use the syntax `{$...}`

 ```markdown
 The current page path is: {$page.path}